miguelperezenciso/SeqBreed/README.md

 - ```minMaf```(float) minimum MAF
 - ```name```(str) chip name

-If chipFile is specified, it overrides the generation option.
+If chipFile is specified, it overrides the generation option. `Chip` objects can be generated from a file containing SNP positions (`chipfile`):

+`chip = gg.Chip(genome=gfeatures, chipFile=chipfile) `

+or randomly generated.
+The following generates a chip with N equally spaced SNPs with MAF>maf

+`chip = gg.Chip(gfeatures, gbase, nsnp=N, unif=True, minMaf=maf)`

+The following generates a chip with N randomly chosen SNPs without any restriction on MAF:

+`chip = gg.Chip(gfeatures, gbase, nsnp=N, unif=False)`

 #### 5. Breeding population
 Most of information needed is in ```Population``` class, which is basically a collection of individuals plus